It's so wonderful to have good people in our lives.

 I don't take many photos as I used to, and I've, for the most

 part stayed away from social media.

-But I am also learning a lot of things- or at least I think I am.
+But I am also learning many things- or at least I am.

 through this transitory period of my life so I can